Texas Old Town Wedding DJ & Photo Booth Guide | Kyle, TX

 Is Texas Old Town the Right Venue for You?

-If you decide to book Texas Old Town and want a DJ team that already knows the property, hall layouts, and logistics,
+If you decide to book your celebration at TOT and want a DJ team that already knows the property, hall layouts, and specific acoustic needs of each space, we’d love to help.

 Whatever you decide, we hope this insider guide helps you feel more confident as you plan your Texas Old Town wedding day!